filecoin-project/filecoin-ffi/README.md

     ; FFI_BUILD_FROM_SOURCE=1 FFI_USE_BLST_PORTABLE=1 make
 ```

-By default, a 'gpu' option is used in the proofs library*.
+By default, a 'gpu' option is used in the proofs library.
 This feature is also used in FFI unless explicitly disabled.
 To disable building with the 'gpu' dependency, set `FFI_USE_GPU=0`:

 ```shell
 rm .install-filcrypto \
     ; make clean \
     ; FFI_BUILD_FROM_SOURCE=1 FFI_USE_GPU=0 make
 ```

-*Note that OS X will always disable GPU support as it's not supported on that platform (the required opencl support is unavailable).

 By default, a 'multicore-sdr' option is used in the proofs library.
 This feature is also used in FFI unless explicitly disabled.
 To disable building with the 'multicore-sdr' dependency, set `FFI_USE_MULTICORE_SDR=0`: